 Don’t reward bad behavior.
 If your child learns that you will ultimately give in to their persistence, this will always be their default behavior.
 Avoid the power struggle that often leads you to give in by giving your answer and walking away.

 Utilizing these strategies when your children are young will prevent a lot of drama later in life.
-If you have not employed these strategies with your teens, there is still time.
+If you haven’t used these strategies with your teens, there is still time.
 Change is possible, but it won’t be pretty.

 Acknowledge that change will probably be difficult, but that you love them too much to continue harmful behavior.
 And be sure to surround yourself with people who will support and encourage you through this process.